giomj/datascience/README.md

 git clone https://github.com/robinagandhi/datascience
 ```

-Navigate into the project directory

-Create the following directories
+Create a named docker volume.
+Use the name "sciencedata" as shown below.

 ```
-mkdir ./data/db
-mkdir ./data/configdb
+docker volume create --name=sciencedata
 ```

-Make sure Docker has permission to write to these directories.
-You can adjust this in your preferences for Mac and Windows docker process
+Make sure Docker has permission to write to your drives.
+You can adjust this in your preferences for Mac and Windows docker settings.

+Now navigate into the project directory and issue the following command:

 ```
 docker-compose up